sahil485/sahil485/README.md

 -->

-- 🔭 I'm currently working on a comprehensive testing suite for SDK Generators @ Fern
+- 🔭 I'm currently working on a comprehensive testing suite for SDK Generators @ Fern, and a startup called Privanet with my friends!

 - 🌱 I’m currently learning DSA, Applied ML, and NLP